 Olympus PEN-F versus Olympus E-P5

-The Olympus PEN-F and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in January 2016 and May 2013.
+The Olympus PEN-F and the Olympus PEN E-P5 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and May 2013.
 Both the PEN-F and the E-P5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The PEN-F has a resolution of 20.2 megapixel, whereas the E-P5 provides 15.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Olympus E-P5.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the PEN-F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is somewhat smaller (6 percent) than the Olympus PEN-F. Moreover, the E-P5 is slightly lighter (2 percent) than the PEN-F. In this context, it is worth noting that neither the PEN-F nor the E-P5 are weather-sealed.